 Here are some of the small business credit cards that construction contractors will find valuable in their business:

 Theoffers valuable discounts at Lowe’s home improvement stores, but also offers rewards for other purchases.
-Earn .
-Effective 8/31/21 points can only be redeemed for Lowe’s gift cards or used to cover specific, eligible statement charges on your account for a statement credit.
+Earn Points can only be redeemed for Lowe’s gift cards or used to cover specific, eligible statement charges on your account for a statement credit.
 When you use your points for eligible charges on your account, you can use points only toward the entire amount of an eligible charge.

 As with other American Express cards, you’ll receive expense management tools to help you track expenses and manage your account.
-There’s no annual fee for this card.
+There’s a annual fee for this card.

-Theprovides outstanding rewards to contractors who open new accounts and continues to offer strong value every year.
+provides outstanding rewards to contractors who open new accounts and continues to offer strong value every year.
 When you need to finance a job, you can take up to 60 days to pay your statement with no interest charges.
-Cash flow fine? .
+Cash flow fine?

 This card has no preset spending limit and comes with American Express’s full suite of expense management tools.
-There is a.
+There is aannual fee.

 4. Chase Ink Business Cash℠ Credit Card